johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 Immediate Timeline

+Session Prep
+- Pigeon hole encounter note
+- Need a description of the skipping seal

 - Day 2 (Sunday):
 	- Roll for Silvoy letter (10% there's a return message at citadel, 30% it's at ravenry)
 	- Party at citadel (checks checks checks): Interface to Garut and Lynn, introduced to Sargent Rainidayas, assigned detective Mildred Melloy:  "Investigations on the birdfoot are hard, their presence is not appreciated.
 We'll put the word out on patrols, feel free to come back anytime and find me in my office."